h4yn0nnym0u5e/ST7735_t3/README.md

 Frame Buffer
 ------------

-The teensy 4.x, 3.6 and 3.5 have a lot more memory than previous Teensy processors, so on these boards, we borrowed some ideas from the ILI9341_t3DMA library and added code to be able to use a logical Frame Buffer.
+The Teensy 4.x, 3.6 and 3.5 have a lot more memory than previous Teensy processors, so on these boards, we borrowed some ideas from the ILI9341_t3DMA library and added code to be able to use a logical Frame Buffer.

 Since the smaller ST7735 and maybe ST7789 displays have fewer pixels, you can on some of them enable a frame buffer on a T3.2 as well.
 I believe in this case I did add support for Async updates as well.

-To enable this we added a couple of API's
+To enable this we added a couple of APIs

 ```c++
     uint8_t useFrameBuffer(boolean b) - if b non-zero it will allocate memory and start using